Discover Async_Network_IO: Top 5 Reason

 Throttling on the client side

 Implement client-side controls to limit the frequency of server data requests.
-This can assist in preventing the client application from becoming overloaded.
+This can help prevent the client application from becoming overloaded.

 Customer-Side Caching